omni/tokenbridge/deployment/molecule/TESTING.md

 Scenario | Description
 --- | ---
-default | Deploys oracle on Ubuntu host and checks some assertions
+oracle | Deploys oracle on Ubuntu host and checks some assertions